netx-as/docs/docs/qos/traffic-shaping.md

 * `algo-htb` - utilizes htb as the packet scheduling algorithm
 * `guaranteed-auto` - automatically calculates guaranteed speeds without overriding manually set values (works only with htb)
 * `lock-queues <int>` - sets the number of locking queues
+* `offload-all` - offload all shaping rules
+* `offload-auto <speed>` - auto offload shaping when speed exceeds configured value

+> [!NOTE]
+> Offloading the rules in traffic manager is for performance using enhanced token bucket algorithm.
+It is recommended for rules where download or upload is more than 1 Gbps.
+Tree stucture is ignored for offloaded rules.

 ##### Syntax